-Did you know that your unexplained chronic headaches, earaches and other facial pain could be caused by instability in the jaw joints (TMJ)?
+Did you know that your unexplained chronic headaches, earaches, and other facial pain could be caused by instability in the jaw joints (TMJ)?

 Temporomandibular joint disorders (TMD), commonly known as TMJ, are a complex group of disorders, often characterized by chronic pain and limited mobility in the jaw.
-Few medical professionals have experience diagnosing and treating TMJ related disorders.
-Doctors Maria Burmaster and Valerie Hemphill have focused much of their post graduate training on TMJ therapy and bite correction.
+Few medical professionals have experience diagnosing and treating TMJ-related disorders.
+Doctors Maria Burmaster and Valerie Hemphill have focused much of their post-graduate training on TMJ therapy and bite correction.

 Signs and Symptoms of TMJ Disorders

-While there is on single cause for TMJ disorders, there are a number of factors that can contribute to the condition, most commonly, trauma to the head or face.
+While there is no single cause for TMJ disorders, there are a number of factors that can contribute to the condition, most commonly, trauma to the head or face.
 Some patients experience TMJ pain, other signs and symptoms of TMJ disorders include:

 - Frequent headaches or migraine headaches